 Faced with the daily stresses, it's important to allow yourself moments of relaxation.
 Read our advice on learning how best to relax

 Don't feel guilty, it's essential to allow time to yourself.
-During the day, unwind for a few minutes, relax in a break room in the office, or just going out for a breath of fresh air.
+During the day, unwind for a few minutes, relax in a break room in the office, choose a relaxation chair, or just going out for a breath of fresh air.
 Unplugging also means separating your private and professional life.
 Before leaving, make sure all those urgent tasks are finished and, if not, make a list of things to do later and leave it at the workplace.
 To get more good time for yourself, don't get drowned in devices : that means stop picking up your phone and shutdown the computer.
 Besides, looking at screens affects your sleep.
 Prefer restful activities like reading and drawing, or cooking.

 It is recommended to organise a space dedicated to relaxation at home.
 This soothing place of relaxation can resemble a garden corner, a terrasse zen, a veranda or a quiet room.
 This cosy corner shouldn't be the bedroom where you sleep.
 Sleeping and relaxing are not synonymous.
 Prefer a calm place, with no passage.
 Decorate this space with plants and install armchairs or deckchair so you can enjoy it at any time of day.

 It is quite possible to meditate alone at home.
 10 minutes a day is enough to feel the first beneficial effects on stress levels.
 You can meditate in the morning to start the day feeling good; in the evening to get rid of accumulated tension.
 Always try to meditate in the same place, preferably in a quiet room, sitting facing a wall.
 Before entering into meditation, you can start with a moment of relaxation.
 With your eyes closed, breath calmly through the nose.
 Relax your stomach, let it inflate with breathing in and breath out the used air.